 - What is the balance between inpatient and outpatient training?

 There is a good balance between the two.
-The curriculum combines concurrent inpatient and outpatient experiences beginning in the PGY1 (one month outpatient at a local VA hospital), and C/L psychiatry rotation is now during PGY2.
+The curriculum combines concurrent inpatient and outpatient experiences beginning in the PGY1 (one month outpatient at a local VA hospital), and the Consult and Liaison (C/L) psychiatry rotation is during PGY2.
 Thus, all of PGY3 is an outpatient experience, including long-term psychotherapy.

 - What is call like?

-Currently, in-house call is limited to PGY1 and 2 in the General Program.
+Currently, in-house call is limited to PGY1 and PGY2 in the General Program.